Data Sources¶

 Provider: ESA Climate Change Initiative (Biomass_cci), NERC EDS Centre for Environmental Data Analysis (CEDA)

 Description: Global forest above-ground biomass (AGB) maps derived from satellite observations (Sentinel-1 SAR, Envisat ASAR, ALOS PALSAR).
-The dataset provides annual AGB estimates in tonnes per hectare, along with per-pixel uncertainty estimates and change maps between consecutive years.
+Provides annual AGB estimates in tonnes per hectare, along with per-pixel uncertainty estimates and change maps.

 Access: https://catalogue.ceda.ac.uk/uuid/95913ffb6467447ca72c4e9d8cf30501

 License: ESA CCI Biomass Terms and Conditions.
 Public data available to both registered and non-registered users.
-Must cite dataset correctly.
+(License)

 ISRIC SoilGrids – Global Soil Organic Carbon Stock¶